HIPS/Spearmint/README.md

 **STEP 2: Setting up your experiment**
 1. Create a callable objective function.
 See ../examples/branin/branin.py as an example
 2. Create a config file.
 There are 3 example config files in the ../examples directory.
+Note 1: There are more parameters that can be set in the config files than what is shown in the examples, but these parameters all have default values.
+Note 2: By default Spearmint assumes your function is noisy (non-deterministic).
+If it is noise-free, you should set this explicitly as in the ../examples/simple/config.json file.

 **STEP 3: Running spearmint**
 1. Start up a MongoDB daemon instance: